Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Overview

 \subsection{Organization}

-We provide preliminary notation and definitions in \Cref{sec:preliminaries}.
-Here we also give parallel primitives such as linear system solving and maintaining lists.
+In \Cref{sec:expander}, we provide full details for our parallel batch-dynamic expander decomposition.
 In \Cref{sec:alg}, we describe our outer algorithm in more detail and prove our main result, \Cref{thm:main}.
-In \Cref{sec:expander}, we provide full details for our parallel dynamic expander decomposition.
+The data-structures and subroutines we need for this are all parallel implementations of the version in \cite{BrandLLSS0W21}.
+We provide full details in the appendix, more precisely: We provide parallel primitives such as linear system solving and maintaining lists in \Cref{sec:parallelization}.
 In \Cref{sec:HeavyHitter}, we provide our heavy hitter data structure.
 In \Cref{sec:MaintainingRegularizedLewis-Weights}, we show how to main the regularized Lewis-weights.
 In \Cref{sec:primal}, we show how to maintain an approximation to the primal solution and the gradient of the potential function.
 Finally, in \Cref{sec:graphDS}, we provide additional data structures needed, including an algorithm that maintains an approximate dual solution.